A-Wandering-Man/A-Wandering-Man/README.md

 - 👋 Hi, I’m @A-Wandering-Man
 - 👀 I’m interested in Bioinformatics, machine learning, and synthetic biology!
-- 🌱 I’m currently learning python!
+- 🌱 I’m currently learning python and R!
 - 💞️ I’m looking to collaborate on learning projects.

 <!---